zvictor/ArgueJS/README.md

   // ...
 ```
-If no value is passed to an optional parameter, then its value will be `undefined`.
+If no value is passed to an optional parameter, then its argument value will be `undefined`.
 To set a default value for your parameter, take a look at [default values](#default-values).

 ### Default values